Asher-Wang/ambassador-kustomization-example/README.md

 ## Getting started

-All the Kubernetes resources are described in this repository and managed with a single Kustomization entry `kustomization.yml`.
+All the Kubernetes resources are described in this repository and managed with a single Kustomization entry `kustomization.yml` under folder `k8s`.

+The following commands are executed under the folder `k8s`.

 **1. Apply kustomization**